 Transfusion therapy (blood transfusion) is a method of giving red blood cells, white blood cells, or platelets to replace blood cells destroyed by disease or treatment.
-A red blood cell transfusion is given when the red blood cell count is low and symptoms of anemia, such as feeling very tired and shortness of breath, occur.
+A red blood cell transfusion is given when the red blood cell count is low and signs or symptoms of anemia, such as shortness of breath or feeling very tired, occur.
 A platelet transfusion is usually given when the patient is bleeding, is having a procedure that may cause bleeding, or when the platelet count is very low.

 Patients who receive many blood cell transfusions may have tissue and organ damage caused by the buildup of extra iron.
 These patients may be treated with iron chelation therapy to remove the extra iron from the blood.